How to Setup Dual Monitor | Windows | Linux | MAC

 Implementing a dual monitor setup is relatively easy, and the entire process only needs a handful of connections and settings adjustments to complete.
 A dual monitor setup helps with workflow by making it easy to transition between several tasks.

-Therefore, getting another display for your computer will help you be organized and stay productive.
-For instance, you might be the type of person who likes to launch a lot of programs on your PC; having all these apps open on one display will quickly clutter it.
+Therefore, getting another display for your computer will help you be organized and productive.
+For instance, you might like to launch many programs on your PC; having all these apps open on one display will quickly clutter it.

 However, when you have two or more displays, you can surf the web on one display while you edit a video or watch a movie on the other.
 For whatever work you have, dual monitors come in handy by streamlining your workflow.

 No more toggling through multiple open tabs.
-You can drag some programs and browser tabs across the monitors in order to use them easily together.
-So let’s look at the process of setting up dual monitors, including what to check for prior to beginning the setup.
+You can drag some programs and browser tabs across the monitors to use them quickly.
+So, let’s look at setting up dual monitors, including what to check for before beginning the setup.

-Check for The Display Connection Ports On Your Computer
+2. The Display Connection Ports on Your Computer

 Most PC graphics cards have at least two video-out ports on the back that allow you to connect several monitors.
 On the other hand, most laptops have either a DisplayPort, HDMI port, or Thunderbolt (USB-C) port.
 Some of the ports you’ll find on computers and laptops are: